Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ampc-hybrid-list-598f8f9b4b-9wsc6   2/2     Running   0          90s
     ```

 3. The installation creates resources, which provide configuration to the API Discovery Agent and the Resource Discovery Agent.
-You can use the Axway CLI to verify the agents are configured and running, and to list the resources that are expect to exist as a result of the agents discovering the `ampc-hybrid-list` service:
+You can use the Axway CLI to verify the agents are configured and running, and to list the resources that are expected to exist as a result of the agents discovering the `ampc-hybrid-list` service:

     ```bash
     axway central get apispecs -s mesh-demo